TMJ Treatment and Headache Relief

 Joint conditions can have a tremendously negative impact on a person’s quality of life, and temporomandibular joint (TMJ) disorder is no different.
 This condition affects an estimated 10 million Americans, resulting in more than 15 percent of people suffering every day.
 The condition is degenerative and may initially produce no discomfort, but will become increasingly painful and debilitating as the condition worsens.
-It’s often not until the condition significantly impacts daily life that patients seek TMJ disorder treatment at our La Jolla and Rancho Santa Fe offices.
+It’s often not until the condition significantly impacts daily life that patients seek TMJ disorder treatment at our La Jolla – North Pacific Beach dental office.
 However, Dr. Weston Spencer advises his San Diego patients to address concerns with TMJ disorder before they become a larger problem.

 The causes of TMJ syndrome are still not completely understood, although it has been discovered that multiple factors can contribute to the condition.
 Common traits associated with the condition include teeth grinding or excessive gum chewing, misalignment of the teeth, anxiety or stress, and poor posture.
 Research is continuing to determine if these traits cause the condition or if they are a result of the disorder.